 Introduction

 Somali Region is one of Ethiopia’s largest regions with the biggest portion (more than 85%) of its population dependent on livestock for their livelihood (Tesfaye and Hailu, 1997; Ahmed 2003).
 Being an integral part of the agricultural production system, livestock husbandry practiced in the region can categorically be divided into migratory pastoralists and sedentary systems.
 In pastoral areas of the Somali regional state environmental degradation, water scarcity, increasing human and livestock population, and expansion of crop cultivation have contributed to a reduction in the quantity and quality of productive rangeland (IPS, 2002).
 Moreover, there is a marked seasonality in the quantity and quality of forage available.
 In the wet season, the community used to have enough fodder available to feed their livestock but, in the dry season, the challenge is hillier.
 The insufficient amount of forage is characterized by low protein and high fiber content causing a drop in weight and milk production.
-These factors combined with poor animal and human health, place enormous stress on the traditional pastoral and land management practices.
+These factors combined with poor animal health, place enormous stress on the traditional pastoral and land management practices.
 As a result, the productivity and economic contribution of the huge livestock population do not definitely match their number.

 As a part of its effort to address feed shortage, Somali Region Pastoral and Agro-pastoral Research Institute introduced and tested the adaptability of numerous promising forage species so far and identified adaptive improved forage (grasses and legumes) for both the rain fed and irrigated agro-ecologies of the region.
 Even though, several varieties of forage varieties have been obtained but, not utilized by pastoral and agro-pastoral community of Somalia region.
-Therefore, demonstration and popularization of those keen varieties in areas where these commodities were not addressed and utilized.
+Therefore, demonstration and popularization of those keen varieties in areas where these forage varieties were not addressed and utilized.

 Objective